Implications of electromagnetic scale anomaly to QCD chiral phase transition in smaller quark mass regime: $T_{\mathrm{pc}}$ does not drop with eB: NJL model with electromagnetic scale anomaly

-and represents the electromagnetic scale anomaly contribution in the magnetized vacuum.
-The second term is the thermomagnetic part including the following functions~\footnote{ In~\cite{Kawaguchi:2021nsa,YuanyuanWang:2022nds} the thermomagnetic part in the second term of Eq.(\ref{tr-anom}) was evaluated by introducing the typical magnetic field strength $\sqrt{eB}$ as the infrared-loop momentum cutoff, so that the overall weak $eB$ dependence was reduced by one order of magnitude.
-In the present study, we have refined the evaluation without introduction of such a cutoff, so that the overall $eB$ dependence is of quadratic order as seen in Eq.(\ref{tr-anom}) and the kernel function $F(T,eB,M_f)$ has simply been set by the form of the thermal distribution function as in Eq.(\ref{F}).
-As will be seen later in Fig.~\ref{phase-dia}, this change will not substantially alter the essential feature of the disappearance of the first-order regime in the Columbia plot, due to the electromagnetic scale anomaly, as has been emphasized in~\cite{YuanyuanWang:2022nds}. }:
+The second term in Eq.(\ref{tr-anom}) is the thermomagnetic part including the Fermi-Dirac thermal distribution function as (for details, see Appendix~\ref{app})~\footnote{ In~\cite{Kawaguchi:2021nsa,YuanyuanWang:2022nds} the thermomagnetic part in the second term of Eq.(\ref{tr-anom}) was evaluated by introducing the typical magnetic field strength $\sqrt{eB}$ as the infrared-loop momentum cutoff, so that the overall weak $eB$ dependence was reduced by one order of magnitude.
+In the present study, we have refined the evaluation without introduction of such a cutoff, so that the overall $eB$ dependence is of quadratic order as seen in Eq.(\ref{tr-anom}) and the kernel function $F(T,eB,M_f)$ has simply been set by the form of the thermal distribution function as in Eq.(\ref{F}). }: